 “The male partners, were for the most part, the primary breadwinners,” she says.
 “They didn’t even have to worry about the shirt on their back.
 Their wives handled that.
 They just had to worry about the paycheck.”

 But that wasn’t the case for everyone on staff.
 “The staff and the women in the company, they wanted to go home and put their kids to bed.
 They wanted to show up for that baseball game or basketball game.”

-At Sunrise Banks, a social enterprise that delivers banking services, Nichol’s position has her focusing on social impact, community, and doing good everyday.
+At Sunrise Banks, a social enterprise that delivers banking services, Nichol’s position had her focusing on social impact, community, and doing good everyday.

-When measuring social impact, Nichol and Sunrise Banks look at where they are making loans and striving each year to reach financially vulnerable communities and individuals.
+When measuring social impact, Sunrise Banks looks at where they are making loans and striving each year to reach financially vulnerable communities and individuals.
 They support the work of nonprofits who are doing financial literacy course in communities of color and financially vulnerable communities.
 Sunrise Banks is annually named a leader in the banking industry for women in leadership positions.